myusf01/windsurf-recent-projects/README.md

 ## What is this extension

-- Search Cursor Recent Projects
+- Search Windsurf Recent Projects
-- Use `Open With Cursor` command
+- Use `Open With Windsurf` command
 - Use `Open New Window` command
 - Show Installed Extensions list
 - Search & Install Extension from VSCode Marketplace
-- Reach and search the Cursor Documentation in an instant right from Raycast without any hassle.
+- Reach and search the Windsurf Documentation in an instant right from Raycast without any hassle.

 ## API